 A mummy is a dead person or animal which had kept his skin and organs preserved without decomposing.
 And it could be due to natural causes or by Mummification.
 This process was common in several civilizations around the world, but the most known is Egyptian Mummification.

 Now that you knew what a mummy is, time to know the definition of Mummification; it is a special process to preserve the dead body to prevent it from decaying easily by removing the moisture from the body.
+Mummification, a revered art mastered by the Egyptians, involved meticulous steps in preserving the deceased's body for the journey to the afterlife.

 Egyptian Pharaohs were taking care of getting the right way of burial.
 Not only by building a magnificent tomb but also by preserving their bodies in an excellent condition, as they believed in the afterlife and that the soul would return to the body again to have eternal life; that's why the Egyptians used the mummification process on their dead.
 So the body should be ready to receive the soul another time by not being corrupted.

 After the death of someone, the mummification process takes place to preserve the body before burial.
+Here are a few simple declarations for the Mummification process

 All this process was to prepare the body and preserve it to receive the soul again in the afterlife, to be in good shape and uncorrupted.